browserengineering/book/book/scheduling-and-threading.md

 * *Threaded loading*: When loading a page, our browser currently waits for each style sheet or script resource to load in turn.
 This is unnecessarily slow, especially on a bad network.
-Sending off all of the network requests in parallel would speed up loading substantially, and all modern browsers do it.
+Sending off all the network requests in parallel would speed up loading substantially (and all modern browsers do so).
 Now that we have threads available, this optimization is straightforward; implement it.
 (Tip: it may be convenient to use the `join` method on a `Thread`, which will block the thread calling `join` until the other thread completes.
 This will allow you to still have a single `load`